zwets/sans/README.md

 To generate a consensus tree from bootstrapped trees, use `-f tree -b 1000 -C`.
 To generate a consensus network from bootstrapped trees, use `-f tree -b 1000 -C weakly`.
+To filter out low support splits, add a threshold using `-b 1000 0.75`.

 See usage information (`SANS --help`) for further options.